ssuryanarayanan/Qi-Docs/docs/Writing_Data.rst

 ============

 The Qi API library includes an assortment of methods that are used to write, replace, and remove data from streams.
-Methods can be used to operatte on one or more data events in a single call.
+Methods can be used to operate on one or more data events in a single call.
 All methods that write or manipulate data values are  allowed only by the administrator security accounts.

 Write exception handling